AdaCore/learn/content/courses/intro-to-ada/chapters/more_about_types.rst

   sequence of indices in an array.

-However, note that as soon as you used a named association, all subsequent components likewise need to be specified with names associations.
+However, note that as soon as you used a named association, all subsequent components likewise need to be specified with named associations.

 .. code:: ada compile_button project=Courses.Intro_To_Ada.More_About_Types.Points